I teach gentle horsemanship, gymnastic groundwork, balanced bitless riding and liberty training.

 t is very possible to ride a horse bitless and out of balance and in a way that will harm the horse and break down its body, so the balanced part is important.

-When we ask a horse to carry our weight on its back, it is important that we educate and develop both the horse and ourselves to find balance and move in a way that strengthen and empower us.
+When we ask a horse to carry our weight on its back, it is important that we educate and develop both the horse and ourselves to find balance and move in a way that strengthens and empowers us.

 This can be attained by doing our groundwork properly and build a language with the horse, based on gentleness and the use of very light cues, before we start our ridden work.